mikwielgus/topola/CONTRIBUTING.md

 these tasks do not require specialized programming knowledge, or any programming at all.

+You may contribute to Topola under any identity you want.
+There is no requirement to use any legal or real name.

 ## Chat

-You are encouraged to join our [Matrix chatroom](https://matrix.to/#/%23topola:tchncs.de) or [IRC channel](https://webchat.oftc.net/?channels=#topola) to talk with us before you contribute.
+You are invited to join our [Matrix chatroom](https://matrix.to/#/%23topola:tchncs.de) or [IRC channel](https://webchat.oftc.net/?channels=#topola) to talk with us before you contribute.
 Both chatrooms are bridged, so it does not matter